lineupjs/lineupjs/README.md

 npm run watch
 ```

-The compiled JavaScript files are located under _dist_ and the TypeScript documentation is located under _dist_/_docs_.
+The compiled JavaScript files are located under _build_ and the TypeScript documentation is located under _build_/_docs_.

 DOM Structure
 -------------